-Information on investments in mainland China
+Information on investment in mainland China

-Name of investee company in mainland China Main business Total amount of Capital Method of Investment (Note 1) Outflow of investments from Taiwan at beginning of the period Accumulated inflo investments Outflow Accumulated outflow of investments from Taiwan at the end of the period Percentage of direct(indirect) ownership by the Company Investment income (loss) (Note 2) Carrying amount of investments at the end of the period (Note 2) Cumulated inward remittance of earnings and limits on investment in mainland China Note Taiyen (Xiamen) Operating various commodity sales and import and export business USD1,600 thousand 2 USD1,600 thousand - - USD1,600 thousand \$3,354 100% \$3,354 \$25,046 - -
+Name of investee Method of Outflow of ow and outflow of from Taiwan Accumulated outflow of Net income Percentage of Investment Carrying amount of Cumulated inward remittance of earnings company in mainland China Main business Total amount of Capital investment investments from Taiwan at beginning of the period Outflow Accumulated outflow of investments from Taiwan at the end of the period (loss) of investee company direct(indirect) ownership by the Company income (loss) investments at and limits on investment in Mainland China Note Operating various commodity sales and import and export business USD1,600 thousand 2 USD1,600 thousand - - USD1,600 thousand \$3,354 100% \$3,354 \$25,046 - (Note 5)

-Accumulated outflow of investments in mainland China from Taiwan at the end of the period The amount of investment approved by the Investment Commission, MOEA According to the regulations of the Investment Commission, MOEA, about investments to mainland China \$52,464 (USD1,600 thousand) (Note 3) \$52,464 (USD1,600 thousand) (Note 3) Equity\$6,664,08960%=\$3,998,453 (Note 4)
+Accumulated outflow of investments in mainland China from Taiwan at the end of the period The amount of investment approved by the Investment Commission, MOEA According to the regulations of the Investment Commission, MOEA, about investments to mainland China \$52,464 (USD1,600 thousand) (Note 3) \$52,464 (USD1,600 thousand) (Note 3) Equity \$6,667,61760%=\$4,000,570 (Note 4)

-Note 1: Method of investments are divided into the following three types; the table can be only noted with number:
+Note 1: Methods of investment are divided into the following three types; the table can be only noted with number:

-1.Direct investment in mainland China.

-2. Through the third region entity: Taiyen Samoa indirectly invested in Taiyen Xiamen via investment in Taiyen Hong Kong.

-3.Other methods.

-Note 2: The financial statements of the investee company has been audited by the independent auditors of EY.

-Note 3: The amount of NTD in the table was calculated with the exchange rate of 32.79 at the end of December 2024.

-Note 4: According to 97.8.22 "Licensing Measures for Engagement in the Mainland Area or Technology Cooperation", "Investment or Technology Cooperation Review Principles in the Mainland Area" Amendments, investors' upper limit ratio of the cumulative investment amount in Mainland Area is : 60% of the net value or net value of the merger, whichever is higher.
+- 1.Direct investment in mainland China. - 2.
+Through the third region entity: Taiyen Samoa indirectly invested in Taiyen Xiamen via investment in Taiyen Hong Kong. - 3.Other methods. - Note 2: The financial statements of the investee company has been audited by the independent auditors of EY. - Note 3: The amount of NTD in the table was calculated with the exchange rate of 32.79 at the end of December 2024. - Note 4: According to 97.8.22 "Licensing Measures for Engagement in the Mainland Area or Technology Cooperation", "Investment or Technology Cooperation Review Principles in the Mainland Area" Amendments, investors' upper limit ratio of the investment cumulative amount in Mainland Area is: 60% of the net value or net value of the merger, whichever is higher. - Note 5: Had been eliminated in the preparation of consolidated financial statements.

-Information on major shareholders
+Attachment 5 Information on major shareholders